AndresCampuzano/Simple-Todo-app-React/README.md

 ```bash
 npm start
 ```
 > Pull requests are welcome.
-They helps me to improve.
+They help me to improve.